jorge-leon/femto/docs/femto.md

 Adding a line at the bottom of a window will hide the line until the cursor moves up and down again or the screen is refreshed.

-prompt-filename misbehaves and segfaults on Alpine Linux

-dired eventually enters the key query loop recursively: one has to **q** out of it when already in a file buffer.
+dired eventually enters the key query loop recursively: one has to select a file buffer and eventually **q** out of it from there.